• Skip to primary navigation

 • Stevia Erythritol Blend - You could substitute any sweetener you like.
 I like Pyure or Truvia because they don't have the cooling effect that eyrthritol alone has.
 If you don't mind a little extra carbohydrate, you can sweeten with coconut sugar.
 You will need to adjust sweetness to taste.
 I would be a little cautious of using liquid sweeteners because they will add additional moisture to the recipe.

-• Spices - You could use two tbsp total of pumpkin pie spice if you don't have the other spices and are in a pinch.
+• Spices - You could use two tablespoon total of pumpkin pie spice if you don't have the other spices and are in a pinch.

 Related Recipes